Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 In summary, an RRSP can be a great way to save for your retirement in Canada.
 When you understand the financial benefits of an RRSP you can begin to save sooner and benefit from an early start.

-For newcomers, carefully managing your finances is vitally important, especially if you have not yet landed your ideal job.
-And, settlement agencies suggest that it can take up to six months to land a job that matches your skills and experiences.
-In the meantime, managing your finances and spending can serve to reduce stress and financial pressure.
-In addition, managing your finances well will help you build your Canadian credit history and influence your credit score.
-Here, we’ll explore how you can create a budget for some of the main expenses you will have to cover in Canada.
-So where to start, which is essential to achieving future loans!
-You need to establish your Canadian credit history because it will be important for many reasons including buying your first home.
+For newcomers, carefully managing your finances is vital especially if you have not yet landed your ideal job.
+Settlement agencies suggest it can take up to six months to land a job that matches your skills and experiences.
+In the meantime, carefully managing your budget can reduce stress and financial pressure.
+Managing your finances will also help you build your Canadian credit history and influence your credit score.

-One of the most important factors in your financial situation is not how much you earn, but rather how much you spend.
-But, many Canadians get caught in too much debt, trying to “keep up with the neighbours” — in other words, buying everything you want, from cars to electronics, even if you can’t afford it.
-Overspending can get you caught in a trap that you want to avoid.
+An important guiding principle is not how much you earn, but how much you spend.
+Many Canadians carry too much debt, trying to “keep up with the neighbours”, in other words, buying everything from cars to electronics, even if they can’t afford it.
+Overspending can catch you in a trap that you want to avoid.

 Create a Budget to Manage Your Personal Finances